From Berlin

 by | Oct 22, 2024 | Original Berlin

-The Construction of the Berlin Wall
+This Social Construction of the Berlin Walls

 The Fall of the Berlin Wall: November 9, 1989

-The Peaceful Revolution in East Germany
+The case study that will be discussed is The Peaceful Revolution in East Germany.

 The Aftermath and Global Significance